RakhithJK/dbeaver-dbeaver-wiki/OpenAI-(ChatGPT)-integration.md

-In DBeaver, you can build working SQL queries using human language thanks to integration with Open AI ([GPT-3](https://platform.openai.com/docs/models/gpt-3)).
+In DBeaver, you can build working SQL queries using human language thanks to integration with OpenAI (ChatGPT).

 **Note:**
 - **To use this feature, you need to register on the OpenAI platform and [receive a secret key](#receive-api-key).**